richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 each included systematic review and score each included review against the adapted PRISMA checklist.

- * [richelbilderbeek: so the goal is to measure how well the PRISMA checklist is used in systematic reviews?]

 ## Keywords

 Umbrella review; Evidence synthesis; Autism; Intellectual disability; Animal models